Neon Gravestones: Composition and lyrics

-Lyrically, "Neon Gravestones" attacks the media's glorification of suicide.
+Lyrically, "Neon Gravestones" criticizes the media's glorification of suicide.
 Joseph challenges pop culture at large for not taking the mental health of troubled musicians more seriously while reckoning with the aftermath of numerous celebrity musicians who have taken their own lives.
 His balladic lyrics address the suicide crisis as well as other forms of untimely death.
-The sensitive song harbors plainly introspective lyrics where Joseph frankly discusses suicide, speaking with first-person singular pronouns rather than in royal "we".
-Joseph argues there lies a culture of romanticizing celebrity suicides and grapples with the idea that perhaps some artists who choose to leave the world do so with their legacy in mind.
-These cultural tendencies communicate a message that "an earlier grave is an optional way."
-Tyler Joseph closes the song by pleading for suicide not to be glorified and to suggests paying respects to the elderly who have remained alive.
+The song contains plainly introspective lyrics where Joseph discusses suicide, speaking with first-person singular pronouns rather than the collective "we".
+Joseph argues that there is a culture of romanticizing celebrity suicides, and grapples with the idea that some artists who choose to leave the world may have done so with their legacy in mind.
+These tendencies communicate a message that "an earlier grave is an optional way."
+Joseph closes the song by pleading for suicide not to be glorified, and advising the listener to instead pay respects to the elderly who have remained alive.